FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 Talk to your fertility doctor about any other chemicals or toxins you might be exposed to, and how to replace or remove them around your frozen embryo transfer.

-Tip 9: Plan Logistics Before Your Transfer
+9. Plan Logistics Before Your Transfer

 The last thing anyone wants to do before their embryo transfer is to sit in traffic and run behind schedule.
 Before your embryo transfer, ask your fertility doctor and IVF clinic for important logistical information for your FET-IVF procedure, such as:

-• How long you can expect to be at the clinic
+• How long you can expect to be at the clinic?

-• What time you should arrive
+• What time you should arrive?

-• What you’ll wear (try to avoid tight pants and remember socks!)
+• What you’ll wear (try to avoid tight pants and remember socks!)?

-• Who can go with you
+• Who can go with you?

-• How long after the frozen embryo transfer you'll need to wait
+• How long after the frozen embryo transfer you'll need to wait?

 Doing this will help mitigate stress, ensure everything goes smoothly, and helps you feel confident and prepared going into this exciting procedure!

-Tip 10: Pack a Bag The Night Before
+10. Pack a Bag The Night Before

 The night before your frozen embryo transfer, make sure you plan for the next day and pack your bag with anything you might need -- but remember not to over-exert yourself!